Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/i-bid-you-not/rules/_index.md

 {{% rules-block id="expansions" heading="Expansions" icon="expansion" icontint="red" %}}

 Played the game a few times and ready for more challenge?
 You're in the right place!
-These expansions mostly add _more cards_ with unique numbers.
+These expansions simply add _more cards_ with unique numbers and actions.
 (The game should never have two cards with the same number.)

 {{% rules-block heading="Odd Inventions" %}}
-@TODO
+This expansion adds _negative numbers_.
+This changes nothing in the rules, but simply gives a larger range of values that can be played or bid.

+It also adds more actions, most of which are more chaotic and wild than the base actions.
 {{% /rules-block %}}

 {{% rules-block heading="Double Devices" %}}
-@TODO
+This expansion adds _higher numbers_, up to at most 100.
+This, again, changes nothing about the rules and just increases the variety of values.

+It also adds more actions that allow playing with core aspects of the game.
 {{% /rules-block %}}

 {{% /rules-block %}}